-(c) The internal audit self assessment checklist included in the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom 2006
+(b) The internal audit self assessment checklist included in the CIPFA Code of Practice for Internal Audit in Local Government

 A review of the self assessment checklist completed by Audit Services taken from the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom 2006, has been undertaken, and this indicated that the standards included in the code were being met.
 A full copy of the completed checklist can be made available upon request.
+From 1 April 2013 this code has been replaced by a new set of Public Sector Internal Audit Standards.

-(d) Ongoing dialogue held with key officers throughout the Authority on the role internal audit plays
+(c) Ongoing dialogue held with key officers throughout the Authority on the role internal audit plays

-At various points throughout the year the work of internal audit has been discussed with key officers and generally they feel that this work and in particular the recommendations they make, add benefit in improving the overall effectiveness of the Authority and help in the achievement of its objectives.
+At various points throughout the year the work of internal audit has been discussed with key officers and generally they feel that this work and in particular the recommendations they make, add benefit in improving the overall effectiveness of the Authority and help in the achievement of it's objectives.

-(e) A discussion with the Audit Services Manager and review of key internal audit documents
+(d) A discussion with the Audit Services Manager and review of key internal audit documents